Burton-David/LinguisticConceptsinCode/README.md

 * semantics - the ways in which sounds and meanings are related
 * lexicon - Most commonly known and used words

+**Reminder**
+There is almost never a relationship between the way a word's pronunciation or sign and its meaning